 This is a simple technique, but it will have a massive effect on your milk supply in a very short period of time.

 There are many, many supplements available to help increase your milk supply.
-There are tablets, powders and drops.
+There are tablets, powders, and drops.

 Pretty much the best milk supply booster supplement you can buy is Birth Song Botanitcal’s Let There Be Milk.
 This stuff is beyond awesome!
 You just put a few drops in your favorite drink a few times a day.

-Unfortunately it is often out of stock and hard to get hold of.
+Unfortunately, it is often out of stock and hard to get hold of.
 If you see it available on Amazon I recommend buying it straight away!
 Don’t hesitant!!!!

 Another awesome supplement is just Fenugreek capsules.
 I like the capsules because you can open them up and add the powder to drinks or food (like the lactation cookies above).
-Nature’s Way do very affordable Fenugeek capsules that you can buy from Amazon.
+Nature’s Way does very affordable Fenugeek capsules that you can buy from Amazon.

 Sleep & Rest